 October 2nd, the day celebrated all across World as ‘International Day of Non-Violence‘.
 And in India as – ‘Gandhi Jayanti‘ birth anniversary of Mahatma Gandhi.
-Father of Nation, whose vision, hard work & passion shown us path to achieve freedom.
+Father of Nation, whose vision, hard work & passion shown our path to achieve freedom.
 As a Nation, we are progressing towards the mighty goal of new paradigms & success stories.
-Thankful to the his teachings & blessing.
+Thankful to his teachings & blessing.
 This 2nd October 2017; brought confusion, doubts & complications for Mumbaikars (residents of Mumbai).

 Deadline – A Curse or Blessing in Disguise

 We were given a DEADLINE till 2nd October 2017, to segregate our household WASTE as wet & dry.
 T.V. advertorials, NGO initiatives, PMO’s announcements have been spreading awareness to learn segregation.
-Most of us read it in morning news papers, saw it on televisions.
+Most of us read it in morning newspapers, saw it on televisions.
 Appreciate the thought & forget about it later.
 Same happened in this maximum city.
-We were told to start segregating, or take care of your garbage YOURSELF.
+We were told to start segregating or take care of your garbage YOURSELF.
 I call it Blessing at the right time 🙂

 Hassled by confusion, rounds of meetings took place around localities to push the deadline.
 Or pursue administration to take back such citizen hostile circular.
 Like so many others even I was waiting for 2nd October with mixed emotions.
 Just 24 hours before the Deadline; we received our society’s circular stating –